sheharyarr-ahmed/challenge-2/README.md

-in this challenge 2 file we have done whole work through flexboxes, another achievement for me indeed.
+in this challenge 2 file we have applied flex-box(applied before) and also implemented CSS grid.